Step 6. Enable Hierarchy Restore

 If you have enabled restore of files and attachments at step 5, keep in mind that the product will not restore files and attachments of child and parent records.
 To restore them, create a dedicated file restore job.

 - Set the Restore objects hierarchy toggle to On.

 Hierarchy restore can affect hundreds or thousands of records in Salesforce, and restoring even a single record and validating results can be tedious.
 That is why if you enable the hierarchy restore functionality, you can select a maximum of 100 Salesforce records to recover in one restore session.
 To change this limit, modify the hierarchy.restore.on.max.input.records parameter value as described in section Configuring Advanced Settings.

 - To specify the child hierarchy that must be restored, do the following for each record added to the restore session:

 - In the Configure hierarchy for restore.
 Review all records. section, select a record from the Record drop-down list.

-- In the list of lookup relationships for the record, select check boxes next to the objects to which you want to restore relationships.
-Veeam Backup for Salesforce will restore relationships only to objects that you have selected — if you do not expand the object node, objects under the node remain unselected and relationships to these objects will not be restored.
+- In the list of lookup relationships for the record, select check boxes next to the objects whose records you want to restore.
+Veeam Backup for Salesforce will restore records of the child objects that you have selected only — if you do not expand the object node, child objects under the node remain unselected and records of those objects will not be restored.

-You must review all records in the Configure hierarchy for restore section.
-For the records that have not been reviewed, Veeam Backup for Salesforce will restore the complete child hierarchy to an unlimited depth.
+For the records that have not been reviewed in the Configure hierarchy for restore section, Veeam Backup for Salesforce will restore the child hierarchy to the default 1st level only.

-You must consider that the advanced hierarchy settings are applied to every restored record in the session not only to the records selected at step 5 of the wizard.
-It means that if Veeam Backup for Salesforce does not find a child record in Salesforce, it will restore the record and then will verify lookup links to it parent records.
+The restore parent hierarchy settings are applied to every restored record in the session and not only to the records selected at step 4.
+It means that if Veeam Backup for Salesforce does not find a child record in Salesforce, it will restore the record and then will verify lookup links to its parent records.
 This process will repeat for all child records that are missing from Salesforce and created by the restore job.